UPRT for General Aviation (GA) Pilots with The Ultimate High Academy at Goodwood

 - Crew Resource Management in the GA environment

-This 1 day course includes 2 hours of flying in the T67M260 and 3 hours of ground school, including case studies.
+This 1 day course includes 2 flights (approx total 1 hour 50 minutes of flying) in the T67M260 and 2-3 hours of ground school.